qdrant/landing_page/qdrant-landing/content/blog/virtualbrain-best-rag-to-unleash-the-real-power-of-ai-guillaume-marquis-vector-space-talks.md

 *"We only exclusively use open source tools because of security aspects and stuff like that.
 That's why also we are using Qdrant one of the important point on that.
 So we have a system, we are using this serverless stuff to ingest document over time.”*\
 —  Guillaume Marquis

 *"One of the challenging part was the scalability of the system.
 We have clients that come with terra octave of data and want to be parsed really fast and so you have the ingestion, but even after the semantic search, even on a large data set can be slow.
-And today Chat GPT answer really fast.
-So your users, even if the question is way more complicated to answer than a basic Chat GPT question, they want to have their answer in seconds.
-So you have also this challenge that is really you have to take care.”*\
+And today ChatGPT answers really fast.
+So your users, even if the question is way more complicated to answer than a basic ChatGPT question, they want to have their answer in seconds.
+So you have also this challenge that you really have to take care.”*\
 —  Guillaume Marquis

 *"Our AI is not trained to write you a speech based on Shakespeare and with the style of Martin Luther King.
 It's not the purpose of the tool.
 So if you ask something that is out of the box, he will just say like, okay, I don't know how to answer that.
 And that's an important point.
 That's a feature by itself to be able to not go outside of the box.”*\